European Supporter: Construction

-The ship was built in 1996 for Norwegian shipping company Eidesvik Shipping AS as an offshore supply vessel and named Viking Lady.
+The ship was built in 1996 for Norwegian shipping company Eidesvik Shipping as an offshore supply vessel and named Viking Lady.
 The vessel is 105.6 m long and has a gross tonnage of over 9,000.

-Operational history
+History

 Eidesvik Shipping

 In 2000, the ship was converted to a cable layer, renamed Oceanic Viking, and used for laying optic fiber cables between Europe and North America.

 Australian Customs Service

-In 2004, Oceanic Viking was converted to an armed patrol vessel and bareboat chartered to P&O Maritime Services, who operated the ship for the Australian Customs Marine Unit.
+In 2004, Oceanic Viking was converted to an armed patrol vessel and bareboat chartered to P&O Maritime Logistics, who operated the ship for the Australian Customs Marine Unit.
 The vessel was primarily assigned to patrols of Australia's southern offshore territories for illegal fishers, particularly those seeking Patagonian toothfish, but was also deployed on other border protection and patrol operations around Australia.
 While chartered, Oceanic Viking was flagged as an Australian vessel, and was operated by a 60-strong crew, including Customs and Fisheries personnel, along with civilians.
 Oceanic Viking was fitted with two .50 calibre machine guns, making it the first Australian-flagged merchant vessel to be armed in peacetime.